MJLMills/rhorix/conversionScripts/README.md

 There is therefore a need for tools which can convert the output of existing programs into the XML format.
 Where possible, code for writing the XML files has been abstracted into a set of Perl modules.

+## Scripts

+mgpviz2top.pl - Script for converting AIMAll output to top format.

+mif2top.pl - Script for converting MORPHY/IRIS output to top format.

+Currently support for MORPHY's mif filetype is contained in a single script with much redundant code with the modules above.
+This needs to be changed.

+centerTop.pl - center a topology on the center of mass of its nuclei.

+collateMifs.pl - collect the various mif files produced by IRIS into a single file for conversion.

+runIris.pl - run the various executables that comprise IRIS on a set of wavefunctions.

 ## General Use Modules

 ### Utilities.pm